wso2/docs-is/en/includes/concepts/workforce-iam.md

 ## On-board workforce, provisioning them to systems and manage access

-Automate and create unified onboarding experiences for your workforce by integrating various on-boarding channels such as HRM systems, existing AD and LDAP directories with Asgardeo to create a unified view of your workforce that enables centralized workforce management.
+Automate and create unified onboarding experiences for your workforce by integrating various on-boarding channels such as HRM systems, existing AD and LDAP directories with {{product_name}} to create a unified view of your workforce that enables centralized workforce management.
 Different provisioning and deprovisioning policies can be implanted as per workforce variance based on their employment such as full-time, contractual and outsourced and based on their job roles.

 - Use SCIM 2.0 industry standard to provision and deprovision workforce user accounts

-- Use Asgardeo console to create and invite workforce users
+- Use {{product_name}} console to create and invite workforce users

-- Define and manage workforce access to your business applications using roles and user groups available with [Asgardeo RBAC]({{base_path}}/guides/authorization/api-authorization/api-authorization/).
+- Define and manage workforce access to your business applications using roles and user groups available with [{{product_name}} RBAC]({{base_path}}/guides/authorization/api-authorization/api-authorization/).

 ## Secure workforce and business with strong authentication

-Secure user accounts of your workforce and business applications by enforcing MFA options.
-Asgardeo offers secure MFA options including SMS and Email OTP, TOTP using authenticator apps, FIDO-based Passkeys, Duo-based push notifications and hardware tokens and facial biometrics such as iProove.
+Secure user accounts of your workforce and business applications by enforcing MFA options. {{product_name}} offers secure MFA options including SMS and Email OTP, TOTP using authenticator apps, FIDO-based Passkeys, Duo-based push notifications and hardware tokens and facial biometrics such as iProove.

 Get rid of passwords completely and offer secure passwordless authentication for your workforce using Magic Link, Passkeys, biometrics and Email/SMS OTPs.